TopoR

 TopoR (Topological Router) is an EDA program developed and maintained by the Russian company Eremex.
 It is dedicated to laying out a printed circuit board (PCB).
 The current version is 6.3.17875 as of 2017-09-20.

-It features a powerful autorouter and a set of tools intended to reduce the amount of effort needed for manual routing of a PCB.
-The most recognizable feature of TopoR is the absence of preferred routing directions, which results in unusual looking PCBs.
+It features an autorouter and a set of tools intended to reduce the amount of effort needed for manual routing of a PCB.
+A distinctive feature of TopoR is the absence of preferred routing directions.